srl-labs/containerlab/docs/manual/codespaces.md

 </div>
 ///
 /// tab | Button code

+The URL used in the link uses deep link configuration provided by Codespaces, read more about it in the [official docs](https://docs.github.com/en/codespaces/setting-up-your-project-for-codespaces/setting-up-your-repository/facilitating-quick-creation-and-resumption-of-codespaces).

 **Do not forget to change the lab repo URL and machine type in the code below!**

 ```html